-The ABC’s 4 Corners program ‘Oceans of Plastic’ highlights the work of scientists trying to combat the huge and growing problem of plastic pollution in our oceans.
+The ABC's War on Waste is looking at ways of combatting the huge and growing problem of plastic pollution in our oceans.

 Ocean plastic is a huge problem for several reasons.
 Fish, marine mammals, and birds are often injured or trapped by stray plastic.
 They also consume waste plastic, causing toxins from plastics to make their way up the food chain into our food, or an animal may die from ingesting too much plastic.
 The University of Queensland recently surveyed a local turtle population and found one in three turtles had eaten plastic.

 Many people are surprised to find that nurdles, the small beads used as the base material for making plastic products are also a major source of ocean pollution.
 As they are transported around the world they often spill from ships, trucks and containers into waterways and the wider environment.

 Similarly plastic microbeads found in many cosmetics products are a big problem, and are being phased out by the USA and New Zealand, with pressure for Australia to follow.